JWKennington/app-lal-gwave/README.md

-# App: LAL Waveforms
+# GWSci Apps

-Interactive App for Rendering Gravitational Waveforms
+Interactive Apps for exploring gravitational waveforms, detection data analysis, and more.

 ## Notes for Deployment

-This app is deployed using Render.
+These apps are deployed using [Render.com](render.com).